“Let’s change a couple of his A’s to B’s,” she told me.

 This document describes courses in detail.
 For each course, list instructor, provider, credits, grade, description, method of evaluation, materials used, and textbook ISBN numbers.

 This document describes your homeschool.
-In it, you will explain your homeschool history, philosophy, educational providers, and grading policy.
+In it, you’ll explain your homeschool history, philosophy, educational providers, and grading policy.

 Ah, the counselor letter.
 Sometimes considered the most difficult part of the counselor tasks (but the most rewarding!), this document provides the ideal opportunity to introduce your student and highlight their qualities that are found nowhere else on the application.